Posted - December 26, 2011 | Updated - July 2, 2013 | August 12, 2015

 Thor finds himself underwater, stalked by a giant snake, referring to 'his brothers'.

 His brothers.
 I initially thought he was referring to the two other sons of Odin : Balder and Vidar.
-I was wrong; he was referring to this two :
+I was wrong; he was referring to these two :

 So now we have the tie-in to Avengers Disassembled

 Thor has a broken hammer so I'm somewhat reassured now that Thor is in the company of two of the most reputable Avengers.
 This is well before the rifts introduced by Civil War, so lets enjoy this triple alliance while we can.
-Before long, the three look down on the ruins of Asgard.
+Here, the three Avengers look down on the ruins of Asgard.